 Once again, similar to the discussion regarding CFCs and form 5471, the tax impact of owing PFICs will not be covered in this article.
 That being said, those that have ownership in Canadian or non-US investment companies should seek specific tax advice for their US filings.

 One important thing to note is that, in many cases, Canadian mutual funds meet the strict definition of a PFIC.
 Therefore Americans living in Canada, that own Canadian mutual funds will be subject to PFIC reporting and form 8621.
 In many cases however the Canadian fund company provides specific tax forms to the US taxpayer that makes the filing of form 8621 much less onerous.

 Schedule 8812 – This schedule allows you to claim the fairly large child tax credit.
-The credit is up to $2,000 per child, $1,400 of this amount is actually refundable.
+The credit is up to $3,600 per child.
 That being said only Canadian taxpayers with children that are US citizens with valid social security numbers or children that are physically present in the US are eligible for this credit.
 In cases where your children are eligible for a SSN, you should obtain the SSN in order to obtain this generous credit.

 Form 8833 – This is an extremely important forms for US expats.
 This form is used to claim a treaty deduction or position on a 1040 income tax return.
 This form also carries a $1,000 penalty is not filed in a timely manner.

 Some common examples of 8833 disclosures that US citizens in Canada file are as follows:

 - disclosure to exclude payments of self-employment tax on business income

 - disclosure to resource certain types of US source income such as interest income and US capital gains